evergreen-ci/evergreen/rest/usage.rst

 ::

- POST /hosts/terminate/<host_id>
+ POST /hosts/<host_id>/terminate

- Immediately terminate a single host using its ID.
-Users may only terminate hosts which were created by them.
+ Immediately terminate a single host with given ID.
+Users may only terminate hosts which were created by them, unless the user is a super-user.

  Hosts which have not been initialised yet will be marked as Terminated.

- Hosts which have already been termianted will result in an error.
+ Trying to terminate a host which has already been terminated will result in an error.

  All other host statuses will result in an attempt to terminate using the provider's API